<< Yesterday | This Day in Baseball History |

 1950 |

-The Phillies officially abandon using the nickname of Blue Jays, a moniker that never caught the fancy of the Philadelphia fandom.
-The unpopular choice, selected in a 1944 contest from 634 entries received from over 5,000 letters from every state, included the Bell Ringers, Keystones, Minutemen, and Valley Forgers, appeared as a logo on a sleeve patch for the following two seasons.
+The Phillies officially abandon the nickname Blue Jays, a moniker that never caught the fancy of the Philadelphia fandom.
+The unpopular choice, which appeared as a logo as a sleeve patch for two seasons, was selected in a 1944 contest from 634 entries received from over 5,000 letters from every state that included a variety of suggestions, including the Bell Ringers, Keystones, Minutemen, and Valley Forgers.

 ![]() |